-HomeStart achieved an underlying profit before tax of \$40.7m in 2021-22, slightly below the previous year of \$42.7m.
-The buoyant property market underpinned significant unrealised gains on HomeStart's shared equity portfolio.
-Once unrealised gains and debt provisioning changes were included, HomeStart achieved a record operating profit before tax of \$55.7m (\$49.6m 2020-21).
-This represented a return on equity of 32.1 per cent against a target of nine per cent.
+HomeStart achieved an underlying profit before tax of \$33.6m in 2022-23, down on the previous year of \$40.7m due to the steep increase in interest rates during the year.
+Once unrealised shared equity gains and debt provisioning changes were included, HomeStart achieved a headline operating profit before tax of \$37.7m (\$55.7m 2021-22).
+This represented a return on equity of 20.5 per cent against a target of nine per cent.

-HomeStart continued to provide substantial payments to the Government, amounting to \$83.4m for the year, and \$869.1m since inception in 1989.
+HomeStart continued to provide substantial payments to the Government, amounting to \$62.1m for the year, and \$931.2m since inception in 1989.